Patton Cabin: A Window Into Illinois’ Pioneer Past

 The Land Around the Cabin

 The original Patton Cabin was raised in the northeast corner of the southwest quarter of section 22 in Lexington Township.
 The creek that bears the Patton name winds through the area, offering fresh water, mill power, and fertile soil.
 Just to the west, in section 20, lay what was once the heart of Native American land in the Mackinaw Timber.
-A small cemetery known as Indian Field still marks the resting place of some Native remains and early settler graves.
+A small cemetery known as Indian Field still marks the resting place of some Native American remains and early settler graves.

 Nearby, the “Rainbow Bridge” crossing over the Mackinaw River became a vital point of travel and commerce, and one of the earliest bridges built in the region.
-The entire landscape tells a story of early settlement—of finding not just land, but a new home.

 Preserving the Past